annemedia/annode-install/README.md

 **Record these immediately—they are not saved elsewhere and are needed for database access.**

+### Before starting the annode:

+If you're on LAN or behind a router, make sure the P2P port (9115 or custom) is open/forwarded to your LAN IP in your router firewall.

 ### Starting the annode:

 **Headless environment:** The annode is enabled to start on boot via systemd service automatically.